ericyifan/Data_set_investigation/README.md

 -The first question in this project is which state had the highest overall gun registration/Permit.
 -the second question is which types of gun is more popular.

-## Prerequisites
+## Tools

 ```
 Anaconda
 Package such as Numpy, Pandas, and matplotlib.pyplot
 ```
+## Analysis Step

+### Importing package
+-Importing the necessary package such as Numpy, Pandas, and matplotlib.pyplot

+### Observe the data
+-Utilized function such as head(), info(), and isnan() to observe the incorrect or the messy data.

 ### Clean the data
-First, I find the duplicate row and remove them.
-Then, use a loop to calculate the average permit for each state and replace the Nan value with the average.
+-First, find the duplicate row and remove them.
+-Second, use a loop to calculate the average permit for each state -Third,Replace the Nan value with the average value for each state.

 ### Visual

-I create a bar graph for both question to provide more visual/clearly view of the solution.
+-Utilized bar graph to provide visual solution of the tasks

 ## Authors